 Welcome to Rosemarie Ostler's website.
-Rosemarie writes books and articles about language-related topics, especially American words and expressions, grammar and usage, and linguistic history.
+Rosemarie writes books and articles about language-related topics, especially American words and expressions, grammar and usage,

 How Early America's War over Words Shaped Today's Language

 • due May 2015 from St. Martin's Press •